Succulent seed sowing for the beginner

 Succulent seeds are notoriously small and range from pellet-sized to as fine as dust!
 There are different forms of distribution, some are windblown and others are released by rain.
 Dioscorea seeds are winged, and perfectly formed to fly, while Echeveria have very fine seeds that are distributed by both wind and water.
 Lithops are disseminated as the pods remain tightly shut until rain drops hit them, then they burst open and splash away.
 Very fine seeds will find small crevices to nestle into where moisture can collect to initiate germination, and enough residual spring or autumn rain sustains a new young plant.
 Depending on the type of seed you’re sowing, try to emulate these processes.

-Discorea elephantipes Seed Some very small Echeveria seed
+Discorea elephantipes seeds.
+Some very small Echeveria seeds.

 Some Basic Rules

 It is best to keep your seeds in a cool environment that is very dry.
 Any moisture can set off germination, even if you’re not ready.
 We collect a fair bit in our greenhouse, so I use envelopes to store new succulent seeds.
 On the envelope, I note what the seeds is, whether it is clean or not, and when it was collected.
 Similar notes should be kept later about the germination rate, how long it took to grow, and when it is ready for transplanting.
 Use your successes as a guide for future sowing!

 Very fine seeds need to be sown on the surface of the soil.
 Moisture levels must be maintained as the new root radicals of such small seeds can dehydrate very easily.